-Students who are not successful in the appeals process have the option to reapply to the COP as a P1 student.
-If readmitted, the student will be placed on academic probation and will be required to take the full course load and perform any additional work prescribed in the Probationary Action Plan.
-A student who is readmitted may elect to defer their re-enrollment as a continuing student for up to three regular semesters.
+Students who are not successful in the July appeal to the University Academic Standing Committee may appeal to the COP.
+If readmitted, the student will be placed on academic probation, required to take the full course load and perform other requirements listed in the Probationary Action Plan.
+A student who is readmitted may elect to defer their re-enrollment as a continuring student for up to three (3) regular semesters.